Jewish Museum (Manhattan): History

+Founding and the prewar era

 The collection that seeded the museum began with a gift of Jewish ceremonial art objects from Judge Mayer Sulzberger to the Jewish Theological Seminary of America on January 20, 1904, where it was housed in the seminary's library.
 The collection was moved in 1931, with the Seminary, to 122nd and Broadway.
 The Jewish Theological Seminary received over 400 Jewish ceremonial items and created, 'The Museum of Jewish Ceremonial Objects', previously the Jacob Schiff Library.
 The collection was subsequently expanded by major donations from Hadji Ephraim Benguiat and Harry G. Friedman.
 In 1939, in light of WWII, Poland sent about 350 objects to New York city from homes and synagogues in order to preserve them.

+Permanent home and early expansion (1947–1950s)

-Following Felix Warburg's death in 1937, in January 1944 his widow Frieda donated the family mansion to the seminary as a permanent home for the museum, and the site opened to the public as 'The Jewish Museum' in May 1947.
-Frieda Warburg said at the opening that the museum would not be a somber memorial, but rather a celebration of the Jewish faith and traditions.
-The first expansion of the museum was the addition of a sculpture garden in 1959 by Adam List.
-The building was expanded in 1963 and further by architect Kevin Roche in 1993.
+Following the death of financier and philanthropist Felix Warburg in 1937, his widow, Frieda Schiff Warburg, donated the family’s Fifth Avenue mansion to the Jewish Theological Seminary in January 1944 for the purpose of housing the Jewish Museum’s growing collection.
+The museum officially opened to the public in May 1947.
+At the time of the opening, Frieda Warburg stated that the institution was intended not as a memorial to Jewish suffering, but as a celebration of Jewish culture, history, and tradition.

+The museum initially focused on Jewish ceremonial and historical objects, reflecting the seminary’s scholarly orientation and the broader interest in preserving Jewish heritage in the aftermath of World War II.
+In 1959, the museum added a sculpture garden designed by Austrian-American artist Adam List, offering a new venue for modern sculpture and outdoor exhibitions.
+This was followed by a significant architectural expansion in 1963, intended to accommodate the museum’s growing collection and public programming, including the museum's Judaica collection.
+The new addition marked the beginning of a more publicly engaged phase of the museum’s institutional history.